MYPROJECX/streetstyle/docs/customization.md

 #### Code Editor

-To add custom CSS by creating a custom CSS file in the theme code editor, follow these steps:
+To add custom CSS by creating a custom CSS file in the code editor, follow these steps:

 1. **Log in to Shopify Admin:**